Ottoman Arabia: Hajj in the 16th and 17th centuries

-At the beginning of the 16th century When the Ottomans conquered Mamluk territory in 1517, the whole peninsula came nominally under the suzerainty of the Ottoman Sultan as they continued to claim the rights of sovereignty over the entire peninsula, the role of the Ottoman sultan in the Hijaz was first and foremost to take care of the Holy Cities of Mecca and Medina and provide safe passage for the many Muslims from various regions who traveled to Mecca to perform the Hajj.
+At the beginning of the 16th century When the Ottomans conquered Mamluk territory in 1517, the whole peninsula came under the influence of Selim I Sultan. the ottomans continued to claim the rights of sovereignty over the entire peninsula, even in the 17th century, the Ottomans would continue their claim on the entire Arabian peninsula as if it were their own territory, even when it was ruled by local rulers and tribal loyalists. the role of the Ottoman sultan in the Hijaz was first and foremost to take care of the Holy Cities of Mecca and Medina and provide safe passage for the many Muslims from various regions who traveled to Mecca to perform the Hajj.
 The Sultan was sometimes referred to as "Servant of the Holy Places" but since the Ottoman rulers could not claim lineage from the Islamic Prophet Muhammad, it was important to maintain an image of power and piety through construction projects, financial support and caretaking.

+In 1578 the Sharifs of Mecca launched an invasion into the desert, involving 50,000 warriors, to conquer and punish the Najdi tribes.
+The troops reached Riyadh, which they sacked.
+After appointing a new ruler and imprisoning several influential citizens. the sharif’s forces returned to Mecca.
+The prisoners were released after a year in exchange for an agreement to pay an annual tribute.

 There is no record of a ruling Sultan visiting Mecca during the Hajj but according to primary records, Ottoman princes and princesses were sent to make the pilgrimage or visit the Holy Cities during the year.
 The distance from the center of the empire in Istanbul, as well as the length and danger of the journey, was likely the main factor that prevented Sultans from traveling to the Hijaz.

 Regional administration of Mecca and Medina was left in the hands of the Sharifs, or the stewards of Mecca since the Abbasid caliphate.
 The Sharifs maintained a level of local autonomy under the rule of the Sultan.
 To balance the local influences, the Sultan appointed the kadis and lesser officials in the region.
 At first, being appointed the kadi in the region was considered a low position, but as religion grew more important within the culture of the Ottoman Empire, the role of the kadis in the Mecca and Medina grew in prominence.

 Aside from customs collected in Jeddah, the inhabitants of the Hijaz did not pay taxes to the empire and the finances of the city were taken care of through various waqf properties across the rest of the empire, dedicated to support the people of Mecca and Medina as an act of charity with religious significance because of the holy status of the two cities.